 The World Is Resting On Your Shoulders

 The world's problems are resting on your shoulder and you feel the burden of carrying it.
-Everyone's problems, concerns, the environment.
+Everyone's problems, concerns, and the environment.
 It all depends on you.

 What Can Shame Do To A Person?